andresiglesias/github-zeitgeist/README.md

 You have an example already there.

-An event have the following form:
+An event have the following structure:

 ```ruby
 event = Event.new